How Becks got the guts to head back to school

-Becks regretted dropping out of school and feared a future of selling french-fries.
+Becks regretted dropping out of school and feared ending up in a job she would hate.
 Read about how she got back into education.

 Swallowing my pride

 Going back to school was a big step for me.
 It meant facing my fears and swallowing my pride, and neither of those things are easy.

 I never really enjoyed school much.
 I'm the kind of person who learns by doing, not by copying off a chalkboard for hours on end.
 I always struggled with being measured as a person by what I achieved in an exam.
 Besides, my interests lay in the performing arts, not biology or economics.
 So I dropped out of school halfway through a class.

 Although being free from school seemed like a dream come true for the first few months, I quickly realised that it wasn't all fun outside of the school gates.
 I wanted to change the world with my music, but music jobs are hard to come by and I still had to pay the rent while I wasn't working.
 Without a school certificate, I found it hard to get a job in the field I’d been dreaming of.

 For someone who stepped out of the school with stars in her eyes, that was hard to swallow.
 After a year, I realised that deep down, I did want to achieve more than that, and made inquiries about going back to school.
 After meeting with various people at the Board of Studies, I was given a school certificate on compensation because of a car accident during Year 10, and because I had done 3 units of music in Year 9.

 Once you set your mind to something, there are always different ways to achieve your goals.